Designing CallRail’s first self-serve onboarding to improve retention

 Research

-• Users signed up with clear intent (call tracking, attribution), but lost direction once inside the product
+• Users signed up with clear intent, but lost direction once inside the product

 • CallRail's ability to integrate with users' existing tools is a key consideration for potential customers.